TheGamePostTheGamePost

 Unannounced New IPs

-TGP has been keeping a track of all the latest Bungie job listings, and new hires, for a while now–both on our website and on Destiny Bulletin, our Destiny news outlet.
+TGP has been keeping track of all the latest Bungie job listings, and new hires, for a while now–both on our website and on Destiny Bulletin, our Destiny news outlet.
 As per the job ads, Bungie seems to be working on two new IPs.

 In 2018, Bungie filed a new trademark Matter which sparked speculation that it could be a completely new game from the Destiny developer.
 Since then, there’s been very little known about Matter, however, Bungie did file a new trademark for Matter in Mexico this year–the first time since the original trademark filing in 2018.